Dos and Don’ts In Singapore

 Singapore is not labelled as “The Fine City” for no reason.

-There are plenty of rules and regulations to follow, and as a tourist, it is advisable to follow them thoroughly for a memorable travel experience.
+There are plenty of Singapore’s rules and regulations to follow, and as a tourist, it is advisable to follow them thoroughly for a memorable travel experience.

-Fun fact: Did you know that it is illegal to feed pigeons in Singapore?
+Insider tip: Did you know that it is illegal to feed pigeons in Singapore?
 The fine for this offence can go up to a whopping $500!

 Most of the food prices are printed or shown on the countertop panel or menu in Singapore.